gajrajkuldeep/ENCRUST/README.md

+ENCRUST.mlx is live MATLAB file.
+It can be executated in the MATLAB

 In most of existing Internet of Things (IoT) applications, data compression, data encryption and error/erasure correction are implemented separately.
 To achieve reliable communication, in particular, in harsh wireless environment with strong interference, error/erasure correction codes with higher correction capability or Automatic repeat request (ARQ) scheme are desirable but at the cost of increasing complexity and energy consumption.
 Due to resource-constrained IoT device, it is often challenging to implement all of them.